 Yes, you can have more than two citizenships.
 When it comes to Italy, there is no law in place that would prevent you from obtaining your third or fourth citizenship.
 The only “requirement” would be that all the countries involved need to have similar rules in place.

 Can I live in Italy if I don’t have Italian citizenship?

 The short answer is yes, you can.
 The longer answer would be that while you certainly can go reside there without Italian citizenship, you might be required to have a visa, depending on which country you come from, how long your staying, and the purpose of your stay.

 There are excellent EU passports to be obtained on the basis of ancestry.
 But the process takes time and tends to be paperwork-intensive no matter which country you’re applying for.

-Our most recent 74-page SMC Black Paper covers scores of countries offering Citizenship By Ancestry programs in Southern Europe and the Balkans, and offers an excellent point of departure if you’re looking to explore your options for second Citizenship By Descent.
+Our most recent 74-page Sovereign Confidential Black Paper covers scores of countries offering Citizenship By Ancestry programs in Southern Europe and the Balkans, and offers an excellent point of departure if you’re looking to explore your options for second Citizenship By Descent.

-To gain access to this invaluable resource, join Sovereign Man: Confidential today.
+To gain access to this invaluable resource, join Sovereign Confidential today.

 Yours in Freedom,